Gene Therapy for Gaucher Disease: AAV, Lentivirus, & More

 Is Gene Therapy a “Super ERT”?

-Dr. Weinreb, a Gaucher disease specialist and a member of the NGF Medical Advisory Board, closed out the webinar with a review of the common symptoms and signs of Gaucher disease.
+Dr. Weinreb, a Gaucher disease specialist and a member of the NGF Medical Advisory Board, closed out the webinar with a review of the common Gaucher disease symptoms.

 He noted that current therapies can relieve or treat many of these symptoms.
 Effective treatments include ERT and SRT, although the long-term outcomes aren’t certain.
 “The main goal of therapy is to feel better,” Dr. Weinreb pointed out.